Doing Business in Singapore VS Brunei – A Comparison

 Frequently Asked Questions

-Answer: Singapore offers a politically stable environment, a strong legal framework, extensive government support, and advanced digital infrastructure.
+Singapore offers political stability, a robust legal framework, and extensive government support for businesses.
 Learn more about starting a business in Singapore.

-Answer: Singapore has a corporate tax rate of 17% along with no capital gains tax, while Brunei offers no corporate tax for non-oil and gas sectors and no capital gains tax.
+Singapore has a corporate tax rate of 17% with no capital gains tax, while Brunei imposes no corporate tax for companies outside the oil and gas sector and has no capital gains tax.